JoinDataCops/react-prerender-worker/README.md

 );
 ```

+This means **zero manual maintenance**.
+New pages are cached automatically.

 ---

-## Populating the Cache
+## 📝 Populating the Cache

-Store pre-rendered HTML for each route:
+Generate HTML for each page and store it in `prerendered_pages`:

 ```typescript
 await supabase.from("prerendered_pages").upsert(